NCERT Class 12 Biology Chapter 2 Notes Sexual Reproduction in Flowering Plants - Free CBSE Notes

 • Large irregular nucleus

-1. Generative Cells:
+Generative Cells:

 • Small

-• Involves in syngamy (fuse with an egg)
+• Involves syngamy (fuses with an egg)

 • Dense cytoplasm and nucleus

-Allergies from pollen grains:
+Allergies to pollen grains

-Pollen grains are very rich in nutrients and they are also used as pollen tablets as food supplements.
+Pollen grains are very rich in nutrients, and they are also used as pollen tablets as food supplements.

-The Pistil, Megasporangium, and Embryo sac
+The Pistil, Megasporangium, and Embryo Sac

-• Gynoecium may consist of a single pistil (monocarpellary) or more than one pistil (polycarpellary) which may be fused (syncarpous) or free (apocarpous).
+• Gynoecium may consist of a single pistil (monocarpellary) or more than one pistil (polycarpellary), which may be fused (syncarpous) or free (apocarpous).
 For example:

 -Multicarpellary and syncarpous pistil- Papaver